-As school leaders, risk is something that we are incredibly familiar with.
-We have processes in place to ensure safety on school trips, that our site is secure and that the staff who work for us are screened in accordance with safeguarding legislation.
+As school leaders, risk management is something that we are incredibly familiar with.
+We have processes in place to ensure safety on school trips, that our site is secure and that we screen staff who work for us in accordance with safeguarding legislation.

+We have woven these systems into the fabric of school life, often without issue or incident.
 However, there are other types of risks to our schools – beyond the operational – that require more consideration and focus to allow us to mitigate them appropriately.

 By taking a strategic approach to risk management, your school can be proactive and make well-informed and timely decisions.